 Rose = Love (although for “love” the rose should be red, not pink)

 Poppy = Consolation

 Violet = Faithfulness

 Star of Bethlehem (Ornithogalum) = Purity

 The Berry Plate, issued in 1984, was billed as the “companion” to the Flower Plate which it matches in size and overall style.
-It too appears on the present Cybis site at $495.
+It too was on the 2008 Cybis site at $495.
 Unlike the Flower Plate, the plants are simply identified by name on the plate’s reverse.
 Clockwise from noon in the front photo: blueberry, snowberry, raspberry, sea buckthorn, currants, blackberry, gooseberry, and wild strawberry.
 All are edible except perhaps the snowberry (Symphoricarpos albus), upon which opinions differ: some say they are poisonous to humans – though not animals – while others maintain they are edible although certainly not tasty because they are high in saponins.